NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

-A path can also have constraints listed on them.
-This constraint is intended to provide additional information to the pathfinder tool on how to process the query, allowing for smarter pruning.
-Presently, only intermediate categories are acceptable path constraints, and these intermediate category constraints are meant to allow the tool to understand that it should only return paths with at least one node that fits that category.
-All paths returned in the results are required to have at least one node of the category listed.
+A Path can include constraints.
+Currently, the only supported constraint type is `intermediate categories`,
+which requires that all returned paths contain at least one node matching the specified category.

-In the example below, utilizing the same query looking for paths between Crohn's and Parkinson's, the constraint listed requires that paths have at least one Gene node between them.
+In the example below, the intermediate category constraint listed requires that paths have at least one `Gene`
+node between them.

 ```
 "query_graph": {